-Both these terms are frequently used interchangeably.
-But upon a closer look, you’ll be able to see that they hold distinct meanings.
+While both these terms are frequently used synonymously.
+Upon a closer look, you’ll be able to see that they hold distinct meanings.
+The difference between learning and training isn’t as minute as it seems like.

-In this comprehensive guide.
-We’ll dive into the nuances that set the difference between learning and training.
+In this comprehensive guide, we’ll dive deep into the difference between learning and training.

 What is Learning?